Home » Care for Tarantula Enclosure, Diet and Handling

 Choosing the Right Enclosure

-The first and foremost care for your tarantula begins with selection of an appropriate enclosure for your tarantula.
-The place where you plan to cherish and raise your eight-legged companion should replicate the wild and it should be more naturalistic.
+The first and foremost care for your tarantula begins with the selection of an appropriate enclosure for the tarantula.
+The place where you plan to cherish and raise your eight-legged companion should replicate the wild, and it should be more naturalistic.
 Your tarantula’s home is crucial to its well-being.
 As some species of tarantulas are cannibalistic, they should be housed in separate terrariums.
 The dimensions and orientation of the cage should be as per the size, species, and nature of your tarantula.

 Setting up the Enclosure

-You should set up the enclosure of your tarantula by taking the correct ratio of soil, coco peat, sphagnum moss in the substrate, hiding places, and suitable decors to mimic natural environment.
+You should set up the enclosure of your tarantula by taking the correct ratio of soil, coco peat, sphagnum moss in the substrate, hiding places, and suitable decorations to mimic the natural environment.

 enclosure of the tarantula